 The Bronx Museum needed to increase attendance among local residents in the South Bronx, one of the poorest communities in North America.
-The cold exterior and lack of communication of what’s inside resulted in an impression of impenetrability and intimidation.
+It faced two challenges.
+The first challenge was that over 90% of core visitors to museums are white while nearly 90% of the population of the Bronx are not.
+The museum’s white-wall setting and its communications were too focused on appealing to a contemporary art crowd that you would find across the river in Manhattan.
+The second challenge was that the cold exterior and lack of communication of what’s inside resulted in an impression of impenetrability and intimidation.
 Our observational research showed that passersby—even those who walked by the building twice a day—had no idea what it was.
 Also, a message of “for contemporary art lovers only” was unappealing to the local community.

 I did what you recommended two years ago and it worked.
 I asked you for this campaign and it’s working.
 Good so far.